-In May 2014, the International Accounting Standards Board ("IASB") published IFRS 15, Revenue From Contracts With Customers ("IFRS 15") replacing IAS 18, Revenue.
+In May 2014, the IASB issued IFRS 15, Revenue From Contracts With Customers ("IFRS 15") replacing IAS 18, Revenue.
 IFRS 15 establishes a single revenue recognition framework that applies to contracts with customers.
 The standard requires an entity to recognize revenue to reflect the transfer of goods and services for the amount it expects to receive, when control is transferred to the purchaser.
 Disclosure requirements have also been expanded.
-The new standard is effective for annual periods beginning on or after January 1, 2018, with earlier adoption permitted.
-The standard may be applied retrospectively or using a modified retrospective approach.
-The Company is currently evaluating the impact of adopting IFRS 15 on the consolidated financial statements.
+The new standard is effective for annual periods beginning on or after January 1, 2018.
+The Company plans to apply the standard retrospectively and the Company does not expect the standard to have a material impact on net loss.